tronje/randomg/README.md

 `splitmix64`, `xoroshiro128+` and `xorshift1024*` algorithms.

-Please note: pseudorandom numbers are not cryptographically secure and you should *absolutely not* use them in that context.
+Please note: pseudorandom numbers are not cryptographically secure and thus you should *absolutely not* use them for any kind of critical security/cryptography!
-Use `/dev/random` or `/dev/urandom` instead!
+Use `/dev/random` or `/dev/urandom` instead, after doing your own research!

 Algorithms described [here](http://xoroshiro.di.unimi.it/).